andadapt/resources/ks4/year9/python/loops/PITCHME.md

 Once completed move onto slide 4-8 and screenshot your program
 ---
+[drag=100, drop=center, flow=col]
 ## TAME Tasks - WHILE Loops
 Test - Create and test your program on Slide 10 - 12
+@ol
-Evaluate - on slide 19 there is an example program that has been created for you.
+- Evaluate - on slide 19 there is an example program that has been created for you.
 You should answer the question.
-Analyse - on slide 13 there is an example program that has been created for you.
+- Analyse - on slide 13 there is an example program that has been created for you.
 You should answer the question based on what you see in the code.
-Modify - on slide 14 Read the example exam question and complete the trace table.
+- Modify - on slide 14 Read the example exam question and complete the trace table.
-Modify - on slide 16, 17 and 18 you are to read the success criteria and make the program work as it should
+- Modify - on slide 16, 17 and 18 you are to read the success criteria and make the program work as it should

 ---
-[drag=100, drop=center, flow=stack]
+[drag=100, drop=center, flow=colk]

 ## Python - FOR/WHILE Loops
 **ASPIRE TO:**